-Ref Page Policy / Paragraph Main Modification Reason Paragraph h The proposal must be well-screened by existing or additional native vegetation and physically contained by landscaping.
-This screening should be maintained permanently, and while additional planting could supplement existing landscaping, it should not be used as the only way the impact of new development is mitigated.
+MM No. Page Policy / Paragraph Main Modification NO. Paragraph development is mitigated.
 High fences and walls will not be acceptable for the purposes of screening; i The proposal is well designed and laid out with adequate space, ensuring suitable spacing between pitches and shared it provides suitable amenity facilities and the provision of amenity space (including play space for children), storage areas and soft landscaping; minimising the use of hard landscaping.
 High fences and walls will not be acceptable for the purposes of screening.
-Proposals for amenity-blocks buildings and dayrooms must be of an appropriate scale and design; j The proposal would not have an adverse impact on the living conditions of existing adjoining residents; k Any accommodation provided on the site must be consistent with a nomadic lifestyle; I The site is capable of being provided with on-site services such as water supply, sewage disposal and power supply.
+Proposals for amenity-blocks buildings and dayrooms must be of an appropriate scale and design; The proposal would not have an adverse impact on the living conditions of existing adjoining residents; k Any accommodation provided on the site must be consistent with a nomadic lifestyle; I The site is capable of being provided with on-site services such as water supply, sewage disposal and power supply.
 Foul drainage to a public sewer should be provided where possible.
 Where it is not, evidence will need to be provided showing that suitable alternative facilities can be provided; m The site is not located in Flood Zones 2 or 3.
-Where a site is identified as being at risk from surface water flooding, a site specific Flood Risk Assessment must be carried out in accordance with Policy CC5, to inform the following requirements: i The Sequential Approach should be applied to the layout of the site by locating the most vulnerable elements in the lowest risk areas. ii SuDs should be provided in accordance with Policy CC6. n There is adequate provision for storage and maintenance of equipment, where required; and cal Plan ---------- --
+Where a site is identified as being at risk from surface water flooding, a site specific Flood Risk Assessment must be carried out in accordance with Policy CC5, to inform the following requirements: i The Sequential Approach should be applied to the layout of the site by locating the most vulnerable elements in the lowest risk areas. ii SuDs should be provided in accordance with Policy CC6.
+There is adequate provision for storage and maintenance of equipment, where required; and o New sites, or the enlargement of existing sites, are of a scale appropriate to their surroundings and would not individually or cumulatively dominate the nearest settled community, eause significant visual harm to an area and its landscape, or unduly impact on the capacity of local services or infrastructure without appropriate mitigation.
+Only criteria c to o (inclusive) are required to be met for the expansion of existing per

-Ref Page Policy / Paragraph Main Modification Reason o New sites, or the enlargement of existing sites, are of a scale appropriate to their surroundings and would not individually or cumulatively dominate the nearest settled community, cause significant visual harm to an area and its landscape, or unduly impact on the capacity of local services or infrastructure without appropriate mitigation .
-Only criteria c to o (inclusive) are required to be met for the expansion of existing permitted gypsy and traveller sites.
-MM150 276 Self Build Amend Policy: H5 - Self-Build and Custom Housebuilding The Council will support self-build and custom house building schemes on housing sites allocated in the Local Plan and on non-allocated windfall For effectiveness and to provide clarity to users of the Plan developments subject to compliance with the other Policies in the Local Plan . and where overall this would not result in an over-provision of this type of housebuilding when compared to the Council's supply/demand evidence.
-MM151 278 Residential Amend Policy at criterion e: H6 - Residential Extensions and Annexes e The development- would not have an adverse impact on the living conditions of existing residents. must be compatible with neighbouring buildings and uses and not lead to unacceptable living conditions through overlooking, noise or vibration, odour, light pollution, overshadowing, loss of natural light or sense of enclosure.
-For effectiveness and to provide clarity to users of the Plan
+MM No. Page Policy / Paragraph Main Modification MM150 276 Policy H5 - Self Build and Custom Housebuilding Amend Policy: H5 - Self-Build and Custom Housebuilding The Council will support self-build and custom house building schemes on housing sites allocated in the Local Plan and on non-allocated windfall developments subject to compliance with the other Policies in the Local Plan and where overall this would not result in an over-provision of this type of housebuilding when compared to the Council's supply/demand evidence.
+MM151 278 Policy H6 - Residential Extensions and Annexes Amend Policy at criterion e: H6 - Residential Extensions and Annexes e The development-would not have an adverse impact on the living conditions of existing residents. must be compatible with neighbouring buildings and uses and not lead to unacceptable living conditions through overlooking, noise or vibration, odour, light pollution, overshadowing, loss of natural light or sense of enclosure.